The Difference Between A Brochure Website & A Lead Generation Website

 Every page on your site should have a call to action telling visitors where to go next.
 Never leave your visitor wondering what to do after they finish reading.

 A lead magnet is a way to attract subscribers.
-It’s something free (like premium content or a special promotion) in exchange for their email address.
+It’s something you can offer for free (like premium content or special promotion) in exchange for their email address.

-Lead magnets can be big, like a free eBook or a coupon.
-These freebies can be offered through a sidebar banner or site-wide popup overlay.
+Lead magnets can be big, like a free ebook or a coupon.
+These freebies can be offered through a sidebar banner, sidebar form, or site-wide pop-up overlay.
+If you take a look at the top right of this page, you’ll see Fluxe has a lead magnet form for our Business Blogging Toolkit, which you can use.

 They can also be small, like a free-to-download content upgrade offered within a blog post.
-Content upgrades are extremely effective because they relate closely to the article, which means the reader is likely to access it.
+Content upgrades are extremely effective because you can create them to relate closely to the article, which means the reader is more likely to be interested in it.

 A landing page is a page with a specific purpose.
 It’s designed to get users to take a single action, like subscribing or purchasing.
-For instance, you might have a landing page that pushes users to enter their email address to receive your free ebook.
+For instance, you might have a landing page that encourages users to enter their email addresses to receive your free ebook.

 • An attorney would have a page for each type of service they provide.